 - Download the Community patient episode form (docx) when providing palliative care to patients residing in the community, including patients seen in their homes.
 A guide to completing the Community patient episode form is available to download (docx)

 Lanyard cards for PCOC services are also available free of charge.
 These lanyard card resources can easily be attached to the cords or straps used to hold identification cards.
-Contact us for lanyard cards.
+Order PCOC resources online.

 PCOC’s palliative care profile program

 Download the Profile of palliative care form (pdf)